 The trip was almost perfect.
 The last day, I was back at the hotel to enjoy my most precious moment of all time: PACKING; while my boyfriend was doing his last minute shopping.
 Everything was fine and peaceful as usual, suddenly, BAM …. we received a text from our landlord regarding our cats situation.
 Good Lord, I was dizzy and shaking, my whole world turned up side down in just a second.
 And you know what, at that moment I badly wish I had some sort of magic so I can teleport myself back to our house to take care of that disturbing matter.

 Long story short, the almost perfect trip was … perfect in some ways.
 We had chance to eat a lots of food including one of a kind Michelin-starred food hawker.
+This is a must-visit place for everybody, in my opinion.
+In fact, I had to come here every single time I was in Singapore.

 The only down side of the restaurant is it’s always crowded, but hey, it is what it is right?
 You’d better have an eye of an eagle and a lighting speed of a cheetah in order to spot an empty place for seating.
 Unless you order take out, then none of those special skills is needed.